minhhvu/dooee-back-end/README.md

   * Admin only
 - Users can only be made admin by updating the database field manually

-### Learning Tracks (Not yet)
+### Videos (Not yet)
-- List all tracks in the database
+- List all videos in the database
   * Pagination, filtering, etc
-- Get single tracks
+- Get single video
-- Create new tracks
+- Create new video
-  * Must have the role "admin"
+  * Must have the role "admin" or "lecturer"
 - Update tracks
-  * Owner only
+  * Owner/admin only
   * Validation on update
 - Delete Bootcamp
-  * Owner only
+  * Owner/admin only
-- Calculate the average rating from the reviews for a bootcamp
+- Get videos from a course

 ## Security (Not yet)
 - Encrypt passwords and reset tokens